epfl-si/wp-dev/README.md

 ### Copy From Production

+This is the easiest way, as you get all the DB, without the media.
+Assuming you have production access, from outside the container, run
+<pre>export WP_VERSION=5 && ./devscripts/copy-enac-from-prod.sh</pre>
+(Change WP_VERSION value if you import a different site version)

-This is the easiest way.
-Assuming you have production access, run <pre>./devscripts/copy-enac-from-prod.sh</pre> to copy a subset of the production serving tree of `www.epfl.ch` into your wp-dev checkout.
-It offers you this sites:
+It will to copy a subset of the production serving tree of `www.epfl.ch` into your wp-dev checkout :
 - https://wp-httpd/
 - https://wp-httpd/schools
 - https://wp-httpd/schools/enac
 - https://wp-httpd/schools/enac/education

-You can, optionally, run <pre>./devscripts/customize-local-sites.sh</pre>.
+Then, you can, optionally, run <pre>./devscripts/customize-local-sites.sh</pre>.
 You will be asked if you want to activate debug mode or get back to standard authentification on the copied sites.

 ### Empty Site